-Supplements consist of a minimum amount of DKK 7,000 per year (31 March 2012 level).
+Supplements consist of a minimum amount of DKK 10,000 per year (31 March 2012 level).
+Advancement to a higher pay group may be agreed without the simultaneous award of a minimum amount.

-- Permanent and temporary supplements are pensionable. - Supplements are adjusted in line with the general pay increases agreed through central collective bargaining or implemented in the pay adjustment scheme. - Supplements for responsibilities are generally temporary, as they are paid only for as long as the responsibilities are undertaken. - One-off bonuses consist of a minimum amount of DKK 10,000 (current level) and are generally nonpensionable.
+- Permanent and temporary supplements are pensionable - Supplements are adjusted in line with the general pay increases agreed through central collective bargaining or implemented in the pay adjustment scheme - Supplements for responsibilities are generally temporary, with such supplements being paid only for as long as the responsibilities are being undertaken and ceasing once the responsibilities are no longer undertaken - One-off bonuses consist of a minimum amount of DKK 10,000 (current level) and are generally nonpensionable